VictoriaHussey/FreshAndFurious_NERCHackathon3_GreenCities/README.md

 This repository is Fresh and Furious' entry to the NERC COVID-19 Hackathon 3: Ecosystem Services

-# Abstract/Summary
+# Video Abstract

-Click [here] to watch our video summary on YouTube.
+Click [here] to watch our video abstract on YouTube.

 # Introduction